kamaljha0707/Recipe-App/README.md

 - Sorting
 - Recipe Details

-This Project Contains 3 Main File in src folder which is:
+This Project Contains 4 Main File in src > Components folder which is:
 - App.jsx
 - Recipe.jsx
 - Card.jsx